Eirikfin/IDG2671Group1/README.md

 How important is design in all of this?

+When having to choose between design and technical implementation what should we choose?

 What is important when it comes to the way the data is presented?

 What are some problems you know of when it comes to conducting studies?